 - yellowing of the eyes or skin

-Typically, an upset stomach occurs as a result of poor eating habits or other minor medical conditions.
+Typically, an upset stomach occurs as a result of certain eating habits or a minor medical condition.
 Therefore, it is best to rule out other possible causes of an upset stomach before considering Crohn’s disease as the culprit.

 The symptoms of an upset stomach often improve with rest and OTC antacids, such as Pepto-Bismol.

-People who have symptoms of an upset stomach that last longer than 1–2 days may want to speak with a doctor.
-Infections and GI diseases can cause indigestion.
+People who have symptoms of an upset stomach that last for longer than 1–2 days may want to speak with a doctor.
+Infections and GI conditions can cause indigestion.

-Crohn’s disease causes nonspecific GI symptoms, which makes it difficult to diagnose.
-Doctors may need to run multiple laboratory and imaging tests to rule out other possible conditions before they diagnose Crohn’s disease.
+Crohn’s disease causes nonspecific GI symptoms, which can make it difficult to diagnose.
+Doctors may need to run multiple laboratory and imaging tests to rule out other possible conditions before diagnosing Crohn’s disease.